For God so loved the world, that he gave his one and only Son, that whosoever believes in him should not perish, but have eternal life. John 3:16

 16 For God so loved the world, that he gave his one and only Son, that whosoever believes in him should not perish, but have eternal life.
 17 For God did not send his Son into the world to judge the world, but that the world should be saved through him.
 18 He who believes in him is not judged.
 He who does not believe has been judged already, because he has not believed in the name of the one and only Son of God.

 19 This is the judgment, that the light has come into the world, and men loved the darkness rather than the light, for their works were evil.
-20 For everyone who does evil hates the light, and does not come to the light, lest his works would be exposed.
-21 But he who does the truth comes to the light, that his works may be revealed, that they have been done in God.”
+20 For everyone who does evil things hates the light and does not come to the light, lest his works would be exposed.
+21 But he who lives in the truth comes to the light, that his deeds may be revealed, that what he has done has been done in the sight of God.”

 1 Bless the Lord, O my soul.